yeo040294/ryanteam/README.md

     {"Condition : " + x.itemCondition} <br />
     {"Status : " + x.itemStatus} <br />
 ```
-The Card.jsx componwnt is used to display the item descriptions
+The Card.jsx component is used to display the item descriptions